PDA Universe of Pre-Filled Syringes and Injection Devices Conference 2024

 14:00 | High-Dose Drug Delivery: How Far Can Autoinjectors Go?

-Iain Simpson, PhD, Director, Global Pharma Segment, Phillips-Medisize
+Iain Simpson, PhD, Director, Global Pharma Segment, Phillips Medisize

 14:20 | A Summative Report on Exploratory Studies and Collaborative Developmental Work Toward Understanding Large Volume Subcutaneous Autoinjections

-• Gary Calderwood, Project Manager, SHL Medical
+• Gary Calderwood, Senior Product Manager, SHL Medical

 • Robert Lindner, PhD, Global Product Manager Bulk and Sterile Cartridges, SCHOTT Pharma